antirez/lua-cmsgpack/README.md

 This library was written by Salvatore Sanfilippo for Redis, but is maintained as a separated project by the author.

 Some of the test vectors in "test.lua" are obtained from the Javascript [MessagePack-JS library](https://github.com/cuzic/MessagePack-JS).

+LICENSE
+---
+The library is published under the MIT License.
+See separate LICENSE file.